Franco-Bogan

 In terms of elaboration, I guess it'd be a little bit like if Gina Rinehart, Clive Palmer and Andrew "Twiggy" Forrest all pooled the tax money they should've been paying for the last dozen or so years, then they could afford the front gate of this place.
 It's made of gold.
 The front gate is made of gold.

 This place is just incredible, and it's so large, I'm sure you could see it from space.
 I'll put it to you this way, we walked for what felt like an eternity to reach the smaller, pink marble Grand Trianon (Louis XIV's love shack), and we were not quite half way through the gardens.
+With fountains galore, forests to hunt in, and sculptures at every angle, this is hardcore gardening porn, and it's not for the feint-hearted.
+A beautiful place, perhaps one of the most beautiful places in the world, but it's a beauty tinged with sorrow given what the opulence of this horticultural Disneyland brought about.

 Hey - France needed the revolution, and you need to visit this, or any of the places listed here.